hashicorp/terraform-plugin-docs/README.md

     // ...
 ```

+#### Migrate subcommand

+The `migrate` subcommand can be used to migrate website files from either the legacy rendered website directory (`website/docs/r`) or the docs
+rendered website directory (`docs/resources`) to the `tfplugindocs` supported structure (`templates/`).
+Markdown files in the rendered website
+directory will be converted to `tfplugindocs` templates.
+The legacy `website/` directory will be removed after migration to avoid Terraform Registry
+ingress issues.

+The `migrate` subcommand takes the following actions:
+1. Determines the rendered website directory based on the `--provider-dir` argument
+2. Copies the contents of the rendered website directory to the `--templates-dir` folder (will create this folder if it doesn't exist)
+3. (if the rendered website is using legacy format) Renames `docs/d/` and `docs/r/` subdirectories to `data-sources/` and `resources/` respectively
+4. Change file suffixes for Markdown files to `.md.tmpl` to create website templates
+5. Extracts code blocks from website docs to create individual example files in `--examples-dir` (will create this folder if it doesn't exist)
+6. Replace extracted example code in website templates with `codefile`/`tffile` template functions referencing the example files.
+7. Copies non-template files to `--templates-dir` folder
+8. Removes the `website/` directory

 ### Conventional Paths

 The generation of missing documentation is based on a number of assumptions / conventional paths.